 Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.

-Durham University Library does not currently offer a dedicated systematic review support service. however, whether you are involved in a systematic review for the first time as part of your postgraduate study or a grant proposal, or have previous experience conducting one as part of wider research projects, the resources collected here offer practical guidance and support, and you can contact the Library for assistance in constructing effective and comprehensive search strategies and identifying appropriate resources.
+Durham University Library does not currently offer a dedicated systematic review support service.
+However, the resources collected here offer practical guidance and support, and you can contact the Library for assistance in constructing effective and comprehensive search strategies and identifying appropriate resources.

 "A Systematic Review is a literature review that is designed to locate, appraise and synthesise the best available evidence relating to a specific research question and provide informative and evidence-based answers."
 (Boland et al, 2014)

-It aims to review the available research evidence with the same level of rigour that should be used in producing the research evidence in the first place (Hemingway & Brereton, 2009), taking steps to "reduce/make transparent hidden bias and 'error'" (Newman & Dickson, 2012) and allowing "potentially unmanageable amounts of literature to be managed in a scientifically credibel and reliable way (Torgerson, Hall & Light, 2012).
+It aims to review the available research evidence with the same level of rigour that should be used in producing the research evidence in the first place (Hemingway & Brereton, 2009), taking steps to "reduce/make transparent hidden bias and 'error'" (Newman & Dickson, 2012) and allowing "potentially unmanageable amounts of literature to be managed in a scientifically credible and reliable way (Torgerson, Hall & Light, 2012).

 To achieve this, a Systematic Review seeks to:

 - answer a pre-defined and clearly formulated research question.

-- use a transparent, comprehensive and pre-defined (to reduce the potential bias in the search and identification process) search strategy to locate the best available evidence, and to allow others to replicate that search process.
+- use a transparent, comprehensive and pre-defined (to reduce the potential bias in the search process) search strategy to locate the best available evidence, and to allow others to replicate that search process.

-- set and apply pre-defined inclusion and exclusion criteria (to reduce potential bias in the selection process) for research evidence identified as part of the search process.
+- set and apply pre-defined inclusion and exclusion criteria (to reduce potential bias in the selection process) for research evidence identified.

 - critically assess the selected studies in terms of quality and relevance, and to identify and account for potential bias.